sct/overseerr/docs/getting-started/installation.md

 This is now included in the list of [Gentoo repositories](https://overlays.gentoo.org/), so can be easily enabled with `eselect repository`

-Efforts will be made to keep up to date with the latest releases, however, this cannot be guaranteed.
+Efforts will be made to keep up-to-date with the latest releases; however, this cannot be guaranteed.

 **To enable:**
 To enable using `eselect repository`, run: